 In recognition of the limitation and the legal ambiguities of the June 2005 amendment, the development partners through the GEMAP and under the leadership of the European Union engaged a Legal expert to draft a new Law that will enable the GAC to fully comply with the 1977 LIMA standards and the 2007 Mexico reaffirmation.

-Duties of the Auditor General are derived from Chapter 53, section 53.3 of the 1972 Executive Law of Liberia.
+Duties of the Auditor General The functions of the Auditor General are derived from Chapter 53, section 53.3 of the 1972 Executive Law of Liberia.
 The Act stipulates that, "The Auditor-General shall be the officer of the Government principally responsible for conducting comprehensive post audits, special financial investigations, reconciliation's and analyses, and continuous audits on a routine basis.
 He shall;

 - "Once a year perform audits of all Government agencies and Government organizations and examine, to the extent he deems necessary, all transactions and accounts relating to the receipt, disbursement, and utilization of public monies;